nodejs/node/doc/api/child_process.md

   * [`child_process.exec()`][]: spawns a shell and runs a command within that shell, passing the `stdout` and `stderr` to a callback function when complete.
   * [`child_process.execFile()`][]: similar to [`child_process.exec()`][] except that
-    it spawns the command directly without first spawning a shell.
+    it spawns the command directly without first spawning a shell by default.
   * [`child_process.fork()`][]: spawns a new Node.js process and invokes a specified module with an IPC communication channel established that allows sending messages between parent and child.